ajcvickers/ajcvickers.github.io/_posts/2012-03-24-ef5-rejecting-changes-to-a-single-property.md

 I <a href="https://docs.microsoft.com/archive/blogs/adonet/using-dbcontext-in-ef-4-1-part-5-working-with-property-values">previously blogged</a> on the EF Team blog about working with properties in DbContext.
 That post described how to check whether or not a property is marked as modified, and how to mark a property as modified.
 In that post I stated, “It is not currently possible to reset an individual property to be not modified after it has been marked as modified.
 This is something we plan to support in a future release.”
 Well, EF5 is that future release!
 <h3>What is a modified property?</h3>
 A property is marked as modified if <a href="/2012/03/10/secrets-of-detectchanges-part-1-what-does-detectchanges-do/">DetectChanges</a> determines that its current value is different from the value it had when the entity was queried or attached.
-Also, if you set the state of an entity to Modified, then all the entity’s properties are marked as modified.
+Also, if you set the state of an entity to Modified, then all the entity's properties are marked as modified.

 Being marked as modified is important because only values of properties that are marked as modified will be sent to the database when SaveChanges is called.
 <h3>Checking for modified properties</h3>